 How You Can Help

-The Alaska State Museum relies heavily on volunteers to greet visitors, give tours and help with many behind-the-scenes tasks, including putting up exhibitions and working with collections.
+Volunteers at the Alaska State Museum (ASM) give tours, greet visitors, assist with youth activities, and help with behind-the-scenes tasks, including mounting exhibits and working with collections.

 Funds & Programs